Ahmadiyya: The Community

 The International Ahmadiyya Muslim Community is divided into National Communities, each with its National Headquarters.
 Each National Community is further divided into Regional Communities, which is again partitioned into Local Communities.
 In many cases, each Local Community will have its own mosque, centre or a mission house.
-The Amīr, or the National President, though overseen by the central bodies of the Community, directs the National Amila or the National Executive Body which consists of national secretaries such as the General Secretary, Secretary for Finance, Secretary for Preaching, Secretary for moral Training, Secretary for Education, among others.
-This layout is replicated at regional and local levels with each of their own President and Executive Bodies.
+The national president, called Amīr, though overseen by the central bodies of the Community, directs the National Amila or the National Executive Body which consists of national secretaries such as the general secretary, secretary for finance, secretary for preaching, secretary for moral training, and secretary for education, among others.
+This layout is replicated at regional and local levels with each of their own president and executive bodies.

 Annual events

 Unlike the Muslim holidays of Eid al-Fitr and Eid al-Adha also celebrated by Ahmadi Muslims, there are several functions observed by Ahmadis though not regarded as religious holidays.
 As such, functions are not considered equally obligatory nor is it necessary to celebrate them on the day normally set for celebration.
 The most important religious function of the Community is Jalsa Salana or the Annual Convention, first initiated by Mirza Ghulam Ahmad, is the formal annual gathering of the Community, for the purpose of increasing one's religious knowledge and the promotion of harmony, friendship, and solidarity within members of the Community.
 Other functions include "Life of the Holy Prophet Day", "Promised Messiah Day", "Promised Reformer Day" and "Caliphate Day".